Timber is the 2nd most valuable commodity in Mississippi

 Our forests provide recreational opportunities, encourage tourism, and create environmental benefits such as excellent water quality, cleaner air, improved wildlife habitat and the storage of atmospheric carbon.
 Sixty-five percent of Mississippi’s land is in forests, and 70% of that land is owned by private, nonindustrial landowners (individuals and families).
 Our landowners care deeply for our state’s forest resource, and they are responsibility managing their lands in a sustainable manner to benefit future generations.
 This is demonstrated by the fact that Mississippi ranks number one in the nation in the number of Certified Tree Farms with more than 3,200.

 Our forest landowners know that promoting sustainable forest management, reforestation after harvest, and keeping our forests productive have strategic long-term economic benefits for Mississippi, as well.
 Timber is a very important commodity in Mississippi.
-The total value of Mississippi’s timber harvest is approximately $1 billion per year.
-In 2008, the total forest industry impact on Mississippi’s economy was about $17.4 billion.
+The total value of Mississippi’s timber harvest is well over $1 billion per year.
 Forestry and forestry-related employment accounts for 8.5% of all jobs in Mississippi (totaling over 123,000 jobs) and pays out $4.4 billion in wages, annually.

 Every year, our forest landowners plant and grow more trees than are actually harvested.
 Mississippi has 19.7 million acres of forestland.
 That is 1.1 million more acres than in 1992 and 3.6 million more than in 1934.
 Contrary to popular belief, this acreage is not all pine plantations.
 The majority of our state’s forestlands (46%) are hardwood, and 15% are mixed oak and pine.